FAQ for Parents of Cunha Students

 Q: My child is currently required to take ELD (English Language Development).
 What are the advantages of their completing this requirement, and how can they get there?

-A: The advantages of your student completing their English language development courses are too numerous to mention in one paragraph!
-However, we strongly urge all students to designate out of English Language Learner status so that they have more opportunities for electives, college preparatory classes, and the full array of classes at Half Moon Bay High School.
-Additionally, those who are no longer in the Cunha ELD program have the opportunity to take electives and not be part of the zero period.
-If you have specific questions about your child's redesignation please contact your students counselor.
+A: The benefits of your student completing their English language development courses are extensive and varied.
+While it's challenging to encompass them all in a single paragraph, we highly recommend that all students opt out of their English Language Learner status.
+By doing so, they open the door to a wider range of opportunities, including electives, college preparatory classes, and access to the full spectrum of courses offered at Half Moon Bay High School.
+Moreover, those who are no longer part of the Cunha ELD program can engage in electives and avoid participation in the zero period.

 Q: What are some of the elective classes Cunha has to offer?